4 courses offered in the Institute of Criminology

 The content of our course reflects the diversity of the socio-political, professional and educational backgrounds of our students.
 We aim to equip students with cutting-edge knowledge of criminological theory and research, and provide high levels of academic support so that they can develop independent research skills to locate, interpret, analyse and evaluate research, and explore and apply it in their work as senior criminal justice professionals, including through an independent research dissertation in the second year of the course.

-Through an intensive programme of four nine-day and two five-day residential blocks in Cambridge, across two years of study, students are introduced to key criminological concepts, including legitimacy, compliance, desistance and deterrence, key criminal justice policy and practice debates, and key methodological skills, including qualitative and quantitative approaches, ethics, and insider research.
 Ideas are explored ‘in context’, with course content designed to provoke reflection on some of the most urgent current challenges in criminal justice, including by reference to long-standing and, ongoing debates and empirical knowledge in the field.
 We encourage students to think historically, comparatively and broadly about the contemporary nature and experience of criminal justice theory, policy and practice.
+Many alumni have gone on to hold senior leadership roles in the criminal justice system.

 Criminology - MPhil